Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

     on the target architecture.
 You can stay on the login nodes as long as you set the flag `-tp=zen` (as done in the configuration file for the openACC model, see below).

-If you face errors during the installation process, check the [resolved](#resolved-issues) and [unresolved issues](#unresolved-issues) sections.
+If you face errors during the installation process, check the [solved](#solved-issues) and [unresolved issues](#unresolved-issues) sections.
 The problem might already be listed there.

 ## Configuration